 Villarosa is the editor of Body & Soul: The Black Women’s Guide to Physical Health and Emotional Well-Being.
 Her novel, Passing for Black, was nominated for a Lambda Literary Award.

-Villarosa is a graduate of the Craig Newmark Graduate School of Journalism at CUNY, where she is an associate professor and journalist in residence.
-She also teaches journalism, English and Black Studies at the City College of New York.here.
+Villarosa is a graduate of the Craig Newmark Graduate School of Journalism at CUNY, where she is a professor and journalist in residence.
+She also teaches journalism, English and Black Studies at the City College of New York.